UQ-RCC/xnat/content/en/docs/user-guides/managing-data/anonymising-data/site-anonymiser.md

 ---
-title: "Site anonymisers"
+title: "Site anonymiser"
-linkTitle: "Site anonymisers"
+linkTitle: "Site anonymiser"
-weight: 50
+weight: 20
 description: >
-  Site anonymisers
+  Site anonymiser
 ---

 HIRF and CAI data are anonymised on-site by default with the following protocols